Hey Kids (Start Here)

 Mendelssohn made a petite, inquisitive sound.

-“Yeah, I’m pretty good, thanks for asking.”
-Volker scratched the cat behind the ears and was rewarded with his familiar, motor-like purring.
-“You’re living it up in a crystal palace, aren’t you?
-Yes you are.”
+“Yeah, I’m good, thanks for asking.”
+Volker scratched the cat behind the ears and was rewarded with a familiar, motor-like purr.
+“Who’s living it up in a crystal palace, huh?
+Is it you?
+Is it you?
+Yes it is.”
 Mendelssohn shut his eyes.
 “C’mon,” Volker said.
 “Crazy mathematicians who live in the walls don’t give ear scratches like this.”

-The doors to the workroom slid open again.
+The door to the workroom slid open again.

 This time, Rush stood in the doorway, his good hand braced against the frame.
-He was specter-pale, and dressed in his Alliance leather rather than Volker’s borrowed clothes.
-Along the jagged line that Volker had made to cut the guy out of his jacket, the leather had been bound back together with a cross-stitch patterned weave of a narrow cord.
+He was specter-pale and dressed in his Alliance leather.
+Along the jagged line Volker had made to cut the guy out of his jacket, the material had been bound back together with a cross-stitch patterned weave of a narrow cord.

 “Wow,” Volker said.
 “Nice repair job.”